Bb Test Taking Best Practices

 open only your Internet browser - Firefox recommended

 (if you encounter issues, try Chrome or Safari [Mac]),

 log in to Blackboard,

-Do not use a wireless (WiFi) or satellite connection for a test.
+Do not use a wireless (WiFi) connection, a satellite connection, or a mobile device for a test.

 Use only the navigation buttons and links in Blackboard to avoid losing your work.